kuehbiko/bjb_scripts/README.md

 These are a collection of simple python scripts written for my personal convenience at work.
 The purpose of these scripts are to make the processing of work reports and files easier.
-These scripts are not required of me nor part of my job scope, however, I have developed them as a series of personal projects to practice using python pandas and make my daily work easier.
+These scripts are not required of me nor part of my job scope, however, I work with tabular data daily have developed these scripts as a series of personal projects to practice using python pandas and make my daily work easier.

 ### Directory:
 |Folder|Project Date|Description|